-The School of Business and Management at Southern integrates faith and business to prepare students for productive careers.
+The School of Business at Southern integrates faith and business to prepare students for productive careers.

-- Southern Adventist University’s School of Business and Management provides a broad background knowledge of the free enterprise system within a framework of moral and ethical guidelines.
+- Southern Adventist University’s School of Business provides a broad background knowledge of the free enterprise system within a framework of moral and ethical guidelines.

 - Southern strives to train Christ-centered leaders who are globally focused while caring about their communities and workplace.